DxO has released a new AI-based tool for noise reduction in digital images.

 And here you can see what DeepPRIME can squeeze out of the image:

 Again, I really like the result.
 Especially impressive is how the algorithm still works out the individual hairs from the very noisy image above.
-The difference between the processing in PureRAW and PhotoLab 4 is small.
+The difference between the processing in PureRAW and PhotoLab is small.
 However, I noticed that the DNG in PureRAW is already clearly sharpened.
-In my processing in PhotoLab 4, the DNG arrives in Lightroom without much sharpening, so it needs to be sharpened there.
+In my processing in PhotoLab Elite, the DNG returns to Lightroom without much sharpening, so it needs to be sharpened there.
 I did that in the above image on the right with the LR default setting (Amount 40, Radius 1.0, Details 25 and Masking 0).
 With the already sharpened DNG file supplied by PureRAW, no more sharpening at all should be applied in LR (amount 0), because the image will already appear significantly over-sharpened at the LRC default setting (amount 40).

 DxO’s DeepPRIME noise reduction delivers results that are absolutely stunning.
 With modern digital sensors, the possibility of noise reduction now allows shooting at ISO values that one would not have dared to dream of a few years ago.
 Not to mention the era of analog film photography: there, the end of the line was usually already reached in color at ISO 400 and B/W at ISO 1,600.
 I now confidently use ISO values up to 12,800 with my Canon EOS R5.